RantAI-dev/Book3-DSAR/content/docs/Part-IV/Chapter-19.md

 </p>

 <p style="text-align: justify;">
-The van Emde Boas (vEB) trees are advanced data structures that support a variety of operations on a dynamic set of integers in sub-logarithmic time, specifically in $O(\log \log u)$, where uuu is the universe size.
+The van Emde Boas (vEB) trees are advanced data structures that support a variety of operations on a dynamic set of integers in sub-logarithmic time, specifically in $O(\log \log u)$, where $u$ is the universe size.
 This efficiency is achieved by recursively dividing the universe into smaller blocks, allowing for fast operations like minimum, maximum, insertion, and deletion.
 </p>

 ##### Pseudo Code